natemarks/animalcrackers/README.md

 The logging level is set in resources/application.properties, too.
 If it's set to DEBUG,  two messages (an INFO and  DEBUG ) should be printed to STDOUT everytime  the REST endpoint is used.
 If it's set to INFO, there will just be one message.

-#  Now do it in do
+#  Now do it in Docker

 First, we've been building the  class files, now we want to put everything into a jar container file to make it easier to deploy.